eastmaels/steemblog.github.io/_posts/account/nostalgic1212/2019-05-31_snax-authentication-post-ffg9p8zt.md

 - - -

-This page is synchronized from the post: [Snax authentication post](https://steemit.com/@nostalgic1212/snax-authentication-post-ffg9p8zt)
+This page is synchronized from the post: ['Snax authentication post'](https://steemit.com/@nostalgic1212/snax-authentication-post-ffg9p8zt)